 - Implant Dentistry Literature Review;

 - Prosthodontic Treatment Planning;

 - Occlusion and Management of TMD;

 - Prosthodontic Conferences and Board Reviews.

 The ADEA Postdoctoral Application Support Service (PASS) and Postdoctoral Dental Matching Program (MATCH) application or the University's self-managed application are both accepted by the department.
-There is an application fee if using the self-managed application.
-Applications are due by November 1st of the preceding year.
+Applications are due by November 1 of the preceding year.

 Tuition varies from year to year.
 Current tuition information is available on the School of Dental Medicine Residency Budget page.
 The advanced education program offers only tuition benefits for Pennsylvania residents who have lived in Pennsylvania for more than one year before the program begins.